St Petersburg Florida, USA Travel Guide

 Non-Emergency Police: (727) 893-7780 | Poison Control: 1-800-222-1222

 Strongly recommended.
-A comprehensive policy covers medical emergencies, trip cancellation/interruption, lost luggage, and emergency evacuation.
+A comprehensive policy covers medical emergencies, trip cancellation or interruption, lost luggage, and emergency evacuation.

 Coastal waters may contain jellyfish or stingrays.
 Pay attention to beach warnings.
-Shuffle feet when wading to deter stingrays.
+Shuffle feet when wading to prevent stingrays.
 Avoid touching marine animals.

 For domestic travelers, verify if your health insurance covers out-of-state emergencies.

-St. Petersburg is generally considered a safe city for tourists.
-Areas like Downtown, the Waterfront, the Central Arts District, and beach communities experience low crime rates and are well-patrolled.
+St. Petersburg is typically regarded as a safe city for tourists.
+Areas like Downtown, the Waterfront, the Central Arts And culture area, and beach communities experience low crime rates and are well-patrolled.

 Products and services to consider for your health and safety during travel: